Question: "What are the origins of Easter?"Recommended Resource:

-In the Christian faith, Easter has come to mean the celebration of the resurrection of Christ three days after His crucifixion.
-It is the oldest Christian holiday and the most important day of the church year because of the significance of the crucifixion and resurrection of Jesus Christ, the events upon which Christianity is based.
-Easter Sunday is preceded by the season of Lent, a 40-day period of fasting and repentance culminating in Holy Week and followed by a 50-day Easter season that stretches from Easter to Pentecost.
+Christians celebrate Easter as the resurrection of Christ on the third day after His crucifixion.
+It is the oldest Christian holiday and the most important day of the church year because of the significance of the crucifixion and resurrection of Jesus Christ, the events upon which Christianity is based (1 Corinthians 15:14).
+In some Christian traditions, Easter Sunday is preceded by the season of Lent, a 40-day period of fasting and repentance culminating in Holy Week and followed by a 50-day Easter season that stretches from Easter to Pentecost.

-Because of the commercialization and pagan origins of Easter, many churches prefer to refer to it as “Resurrection Sunday.”
-The rationale is the more we focus on Christ and the less we focus on the pagan holiday, the better.
-As previously mentioned, the resurrection of Christ is the central theme of Christianity.
-Paul says that without this, our faith is futile (1 Corinthians 15:17).
+Because of the commercialization and possible pagan origins of Easter, many churches prefer to call it “Resurrection Sunday.”
+The rationale is that, the more we focus on Christ and His work on our behalf, the better.
+Paul says that without the resurrection of Christ our faith is futile (1 Corinthians 15:17).
 What more wonderful reason could we have to celebrate!
-What is important is the true reason behind our celebration, which is that Christ was resurrected from the dead, making it possible for us to have eternal life (Romans 6:4)!
+Whether we call it “Easter” or “Resurrection Sunday,” what is important is the reason for our celebration, which is that Christ is alive, making it possible for us to have eternal life (Romans 6:4)!

-Should we celebrate Easter or allow our children to go on Easter eggs hunts?
+Should we celebrate Easter or allow our children to go on Easter egg hunts?
 This is a question both parents and church leaders struggle with.
+Ultimately, it comes down to a matter of conscience (Romans 14:5).
 There is nothing essentially evil about painting and hiding eggs and having children search for them.
 What is important is our focus.
-If our focus is on Christ and not the eggs, our children will understand that the eggs are just a game.
-Children can participate in an Easter egg hunt as long as the true meaning of the day is explained and emphasized, but ultimately this must be left up to the discretion of parents.
+If our focus is on Christ, our children can be taught to understand that the eggs are just a fun game.
+Children should know the true meaning of the day, and parents and the church have a responsibility to teach the true meaning.
+In the end, participation in Easter egg hunts and other secular traditions must be left up to the discretion of parents.